ScottLogic/blog/_posts/2025-05-14-some-best-practices-for-accessible-automation.md

 ---
 author: cfreestone
+title: Some Best Practices for Accessible Automation Testing
 summary: While on my most recent project I had the unique experience of working closely with many testers and test minded individuals.
 This allowed me to learn some much-needed lessons about how to best implement automation testing with accessibility in mind, a sometimes-overlooked area of test automation.
 categories:
 - Testing
 ---
-# Some Best Practices for Accessible Automation Testing
 While on my most recent project I had the unique experience of working closely with many testers and test minded individuals.
 This allowed me to learn some much-needed lessons about how to best implement automation testing with accessibility in mind, a sometimes-overlooked area of test automation.

 ## Introduction
 What I hope to share with you is how simple it can be to both think about and implement the approach to make sure your tests are accessible.
-This can be because you have strict reasons on the project to ensure compliance with certain metrics, because this can lead to improved readability of your code and its longevity, or because you want to read some wonderful thoughts "from certain testers perspective".
+This can be because you have strict reasons on the project to ensure compliance with certain metrics, because this can lead to improved readability of your code and its longevity, or because you want to read some wonderful thoughts from certain testers perspective.

 ## What to expect()
 Now it’s good to make note that the lessons learnt here are all from the work I have carried out while implementing Playwright tests.
 This will mean you will need some basic understanding of TypeScript and Playwright when I discuss some examples.
 So    without further ado let's discuss the `expect()` function.